 Drawing predates writing as a method of personal communication.
 This course aims to broaden the student's concepts about the art-making process and creative problem solving.
 As many different drawing mediums are explored as possible in this project-oriented studio class.
 Fundamental design components of line, form, space, texture and color are evaluated through individual or class critiques.
 The concept of learning how to see is constantly stressed.
+Upon completion, students should be able to demonstrate competence in the use of graphic form and various drawing processes.
 FA, SP